Introductory page for the Splunk service at Illinois (Splunk at Illinois).

 - Aggregate your machine (event / log) data from various sources and leverage the advantage of correlational analysis across those sources ... and with sources from campus.

-- Develop your own (or use others') analyses to detect and event prevent service degradations and outages.
-Alerts and automations also available.
+- Develop your own (or use others') analyses to detect or even predict service degradations and outages.
+Alerts and automations available.

 - Provide service analytics to unit / institution leadership.